jplag/JPlag/README.md

   -t T                   Tune the sensitivity of the comparison.
 A smaller <n> increases the sensitivity -m M                   Match similarity Threshold [0-100]: All matches above this threshold will be saved (Standard: 0.0) -n N                   Maximum number of matches that will be saved.
-If set to -1 all matches will be saved (Standard: 30) -r R                   Name of directory in which the comparison results will be stored (Standard: result) -c {normal,parallel}   Comparison mode used to compare the programs (Standard: normal)
+If set to -1 all matches will be saved (Standard: 30) -r R                   Name of the directory in which the comparison results will be stored (Standard: result) -c {normal,parallel}   Comparison mode used to compare the programs (Standard: normal)
 ```